cran-task-views/Distributions/Distributions.md

   multivariate normal is provided in `r pkg("MultiRNG")`.
   `r pkg("multvardiv")` provides d, r function of the multivariate generalized Gaussian distribution.
+  `r pkg("nvmix")` provides d, p, q, r function of the Multivariate Normal Variance Mixtures as well as the multivariate normal distribution.

 - *Multivariate generalized hyperbolic distribution:*
   `r pkg("QRM")` provides d, r functions of the standard and the symmetric multivariate generalized hyperbolic distribution.